rapidsai/docs/CONTRIBUTING.md

 bundle exec jekyll serve
 ```

+### Dev Containers

+If you're using [VSCode](https://code.visualstudio.com/) you can use the jekyll Dev Container.

+- This project contains a devcontainer config.
+  - If prompted with "Folder contains a Dev Container configuration file." select "Reopen in Container"
+  - Alternatively select "Dev Containers: Reopen in Container" from the command pallete
+- Run `bundle exec jekyll serve`

 ### Local Docker development

 Alternatively, you can use the [jekyll-docker](https://github.com/envygeeks/jekyll-docker) container to build and serve the `docs` site locally: